- Anaplasmosis is a bacterial infection that is spread by ticks.

 Finding a tick on your dog can be an upsetting experience.
 Not only are ticks disgusting to look at, but they can also transmit diseases.
 While many of us worry about Lyme disease, the truth is that ticks can transmit a number of other infections, including a bacterial infection called anaplasmosis.

-According to the Companion Animal Parasite Council, approximately 3 percent of dogs within the United States tested positive for anaplasmosis exposure in 2019 (1).
+According to the Companion Animal Parasite Council, nearly 4 percent of dogs within the United States tested positive for anaplasmosis exposure in 2022 (1).

 Anaplasmosis is caused by two different bacteria: Anaplasma phagocytophilum and Anaplasma platys.
 These two bacteria are very closely related, but they cause slightly different clinical signs in dogs.